 Sonoma Valley Hospital works closely with many health care providers to provide a seamless continuum of care to our patients.
-It maintains service agreement with other hospitals and health care providers in the region including Prima Medical Group, Meritage Medical Network, Marin General Hospital, St Joseph’s Heath, UCSF Medical Center, California Pacific Medical Center, Sonoma Valley Community Health Center and Napa State Hospital.
+We are affiliated with UCSF Health, the top-rated medical center in California and one of the top five hospitals in the nation.
+We also maintain service agreements with other hospitals and health care providers in the region including Prima Medical Foundation, Meritage Medical Network, Marin General Hospital, St Joseph’s Heath, California Pacific Medical Center, Sonoma Valley Community Health Center and Napa State Hospital.

 Prima Medical Foundation

 The Prima Medical Foundation is a separate, non-profit, physician corporation that employs physicians through Professional Services Agreements.
 The Group has a 1206(L) Foundation Structure and employs over 40 physicians, with 10 different specialties in Marin and Sonoma Counties.
 The Sonoma Prima office is part of the Prima Medical Foundation.

 The major reason for the Sonoma Prima office and the participation of the Sonoma Valley Hospital (SVH) in the Prima Medical Foundation has been to provide a cost-effective means to recruit and retain physicians in Sonoma.
 SVH has a funding agreement with the Prima Medical Foundation to support the Sonoma office.
 Physicians are paid based on worked RVU’s.
 Currently, the Sonoma Prima office employs an Orthopedic Surgeon, a General/Bariatric Surgeon, 3 Primary Care Physicians, and a Pediatrician.